tomszar/sead_sexdiff/README.md

 # sead_sexdiff

-Simple project scaffold using uv with Python >= 3.12 and latest pandas/numpy.
+Utilities and CLI for SEA-AD sex-difference analyses using Python >= 3.12.
+Includes tools to download data from the public SEA-AD S3 bucket and to subset/concatenate AnnData (.h5ad) donor files.

 Project layout: